leanghoun/leanghoun.github.io/about.markdown

 nav_order: 1
 ---

-# About This Site
+# About

 This is just an online repository for me to jot things down in a semi-permanent state.
-Going through the GitHub commit/push process also forces me to organize my thoughts.

 ## About The Theme: Just the Docs